ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-modules/README.md

 ## Configuration options (in `$yourapp/ui5.yaml`)

-- verbose: `boolean`
+- *verbose*: `boolean`
-  Enables verbose logging (default to `false`)
+  Enables verbose logging (defaults to `false`)
+  &nbsp;

-- prependPathMappings: `boolean`
+- *prependPathMappings*: `boolean`
-  Prepends the path mappings for the UI5 loader to the `Component.js` which allows to run the Component using 3rd party libs in e.g. Fiori launchpad environments (default to `false`)
+  Prepends the path mappings for the UI5 loader to the `Component.js` which allows to run the Component using 3rd party modules in e.g. Fiori launchpad environments (defaults to `false`)
+  &nbsp;

+- *addToNamespace*: `boolean`
+  Puts 3rd party modules into the namespace of the Component to make them Component-local.
+All used 3rd party modules will be moved into the sub-namespace `thirdparty` of the Component namespace at build time.
+With that option you can run your application using 3rd party modules in a Fiori launchpad environment. (defaults to `false`, disables *prependPathMappings* when set to `true`)
+  &nbsp;
+  > :warning: While this works great for any non-UI5 3rd party module, there are limitations for the consumption of UI5 modules from custom control 3rd party modules (NPM packages).
+The UI5 module names (used for `Object.extend(...)`, aggregation types, ...) are not rewritten and this may cause issues.
+UI5 assumes that the used module path (slash syntax) is matching the module name (dot syntax).
+This can lead to issues for `Object.isA(...)` checks, Renderer lookups (when not inlined or referenced by module), or for any other API which derives the module name from the module path or vice versa.

 ## Usage